crashoverride777/swifty-ads/README.md

 - v5.0

-Included AppLovin for tvOS
-The adMob SDK does not work on tvOS so you will have to use AppLovins code if you want to show ads on appleTV (AppLovin works with mediation on iOS)
+Included AppLovin helper for tvOS.
+The adMob SDK does not work on tvOS so you will have to use AppLovin code if you want to show ads (AppLovin works with mediation on iOS)

-Other fixes and improvements

 - v4.2